raramuridesign/fabrik/README.md

 Working in J!4.x only, does not work on <J!4.
 Package removed (did not work and was not supported anyway).
-All version hacks removed, to be reimplemented for >J!4 and <J!5; we start with the latest J!4 version.
+All version hacks (release) removed, to be reimplemented for >J!4 and <J!5; we start with the latest J!4 version.
 All unused functions removed (yes, there are some).
 Cleaner install: only install what we need.
 Do a real install of library files, not install and copy (this is called 'moving files').
 Visualization removed, because most does not work well and there are much better alternatives.